 Sasuke watched her leave until she was out of sight, slowly returning into his room.
 The door clicked shut behind him, blocking out some of the ruckus outside.
 Kakashi had apparently fallen unconscious again and it still didn't look good for the other person by the sounds of it.
 If this person was to receive an organ donation from Itachi, they would have to be an AB blood type like him.
 Another relieved sigh slipped through Sasuke's dry lips at the thought.
 Bonelessly swiping a hand over his face when Sasuke noticed the smile that had stolen across his face, he dropped his head back to stare at the ceiling he could barely see.
 A dry chuckle burst out of his throat, a tired and worn out sound.

 He was exhausted.
 Not just physically.
-Mentally he was simply completely drained.
+Mentally he was completely drained.
 Too many things were happening one after another, with no time to reflect and deal with all these issues.
 What is going on?

 Sasuke could suddenly hear someone come running down the corridor outside of his room.
 Only seconds later, the person came to a halt right in front of his room.

 Sasuke immediately recognised the voice.
-A million thoughts suddenly raced through his now frantic mind, his tired body suddenly wide awake after a zap of energy seemed to have flash through his limbs.
+A million thoughts suddenly raced through his now frantic mind, his tired body suddenly wide awake after a zap of energy seemed to have flashed through his limbs.
 She could know something.

 "So far their conditions aren't good," a male voice responded quietly, remorsefully.
-"Kakashi-san isn't stable yet, so it's hard to say if he will make it.
+"Kakashi isn't stable yet, so it's hard to say if he will make it.
 The next few hours will be critical.
 The other one…"

 The man – Sasuke assumed he was a doctor – trailed off, letting his dreadful words hang in the air.